tothpaul/DelphiACME/readme.md

 Support for [POST-as-GET](https://community.letsencrypt.org/t/acme-breaking-change-most-gets-become-posts/71025) protocol change.

+## version 1.3

+Support for 64bits and Linux

+Suport for synchronous  calls with *Now methods

 ## Licence

 this repository contains the full source code of the demo application for the CLOSED SOURCE component TExecuteACME.

-you'll find the compiled Execute.ACME.dcu unit (only for Tokyo 10.2.3) in the [lib](/lib) folder and the Interface part of the Unit in [Execute.ACME.Interface.pas](lib/Execute.ACME.Interface.pas).
+you'll find the compiled Execute.ACME.dcu unit in the [lib](/lib) folder and the Interface part of the Unit in [Execute.ACME.Interface.pas](lib/Execute.ACME.Interface.pas).

 ![screen](ACME-Component.png)